-Origins: Aquamarine is mined in Brazil, Australia, Kenya, China, India, Madagascar, Mozambique, Pakistan, Russia and the United States.
+Origins: Aquamarine is largely mined in Brazil, but also in Nigeria, Zambia, China, India, Madagascar, Mozambique, Pakistan, Russia, and the United States.

-History: A member of the beryl family of stones was often thought to resemble the clear, blue water of the Mediterranean by both the Greeks and Romans.
-The name was derived from a Latin expression which meant seawater.
-During the 1800s sea green varieties of the gemstone were popular.
-In recent times, blue is predominantly popular.
-A rule of thumb, the richer the blue, the move valuable the stone.
+History: This gemstone is a member of the beryl family and was thought to resemble the clear, blue water of the Mediterranean by both the Greeks and Romans.
+During the 1800s the sea green varieties of the gemstone were popular.
+In recent times, blue is predominantly sought after.

 - These gemstones were symbols of youth and everlasting happiness to the Romans.